WLIC's DNA Fair Program

 Important items to note:

-- WLIC will mail DNA kits and sample envelopes within five to seven days after receipt and payment of order.
-Once you receive your kit, you must collect the DNA hair sample per instructions.
+- WLIC will mail DNA kits and sample vials within five to seven days after receipt and payment of order.
+Once you receive your kit, you must collect the DNA tissue sample per instructions.

-- Please return both the DNA Documentation Form and DNA sample envelope to WLIC via mail, following the instructions in the kit.
+- Please return both the DNA Documentation Form and DNA sample vial to WLIC via mail, following the instructions included in the kit.

 - RFID tag-only orders will be processed and mailed within five to seven days.